OUR LADY OF GOOD COUNSEL UNIVERSITY MODEL CO-OP FORT WORTH, TX

 *Please do not purchase any texts or supplies until you receive the officially, updated book & supply list after registration.

-**The OLGC Extension Program meets on Thursday mornings only, not on Tuesdays.
+**The OLGC Extension Program meets on Wednesday mornings only, not on Mondays.